-Programming Director:
+Software Director:

-- The primary manager of the Programming Team.
-Above any technical work related topics, they are tasked with managing and supervising the work of the programming group and ensuring it is being performed adequately. - Beyond having experience with programming concepts, code reviews, testing, troubleshooting and quality assurance of code, the Programming Director should also be proficient in programming and testing various FRC specific robot control systems. - Leads whiteboard sessions with the full programming team and interested mentors to plan out subsystems and commands for robot projects during the pre season and once robot functional requirements and robot subsystems have been agreed upon and documented after game reveal. - Has a keen awareness of the many software resources made available by FIRST and the FRC community, and how to leverage them as needed for the overall improvement of knowledge and skills of all members of the software team including themselves. - Ensures full engagement of all programming team members throughout the preseason and competition season. - Ensures proper education and training of all programming team members. - Creates schedule and deadlines for specific programming tasks during the competition season. - In collaboration with the Mechanical Director, provides overall vision and guidance for the programming, troubleshooting and testing (autonomous, teleop, end-game, and vision systems) portions of the robot. - Ensures that Co-Captains, Mechanical Director, Robotics Teachers, and interested Mentors are aware of the status of robot code and its development. - Actively collaborates with the Mechanical Director in organizing the repair of the robot. - Leads and delegates programming of the scouting app for competitions. - Maintains software documentation for the robot and the scouting app. - Monitors the status of scouting app development and works with scouting app lead to ensure scouting app quality and completion. - Monitors the status of robot code development and quality with the Robot Programming Leads. - Ensures the leads update as needed software documentation for the robot and the scouting app. - Meets up before August of the upcoming school year to plan and delegate across the programming team the appropriate software updates for the LGHS laptops used by the team. - Is the designated Co-Pit Executive at Competitions with the Mechanical Director.
+- Is the primary manager of the Software Group who will work on programming robot subsystems, for example drivetrain, intakes/outtakes, game piece indexers, climbers etc., software development and test of the scouting application & updates to support the newly revealed game, data analytics (robot log data and scouting data).
+Above any technical or work related topics, they are tasked with managing and supervising the work of the Software Group to ensure work on the robot software is progressing in line with the buid season tasklist and project milestones. - Beyond having experience with software development concepts, code reviews, testing, quality assurance of code, and troubleshooting the Software Director should also be proficient in programming and testing various FRC specific robot control systems. - Leads whiteboard sessions with the full software group and interested mentors to plan out subsystems and commands for the robot once robot functional requirements and robot subsystems have been agreed upon and documented after game reveal. - Has a keen awareness of the many software resources made available by FIRST and the FRC community, and how to leverage them as needed for the overall improvement of knowledge and skills of all members of the Software Group including themselves. - Ensures proper continuous education and training of the Software Group, as well as the full engagement of the Software Group team throughout the competition season.

+- Oversees all aspects of software development and updates for the robot subsystems, scouting application and data analytics initiatives to ensure all work is progressing in line with the build season tasklist and milestones. - Is actively engaged with all the leads to ensure all work for their respective group is being prioritized, and coordinated based on cross group dependencies. - In collaboration with the Co Captains, and the Hardware Director, provides overall vision, guidance, and timely updates during the competition season for the programming, testing & troubleshooting (autonomous, teleop, end-game, and vision systems) portions of the robot in support of the robot hardware.
+Actively collaborates with the Hardware Director in organizing the testing and repair of the robot during build and competition season. - Maintains the Software Group's documentation for the season.
+The expectation is that the Software Director is delegating the creation and updates to the software documentation to various team members across their group. - Creates schedule and deadlines for specific software & programming tasks during the competition season, being mindful of the dependencies with the Hardware and Operations Group to ensure the robot is ready in line with the competition season project milestones. - In collaboration with the Co-Captains and Hardware Director they will oversee the software work in support of the hardware prototypes at the start of the build season. - In collaboration with the Hardware Director, they will co presents and manage weekly Team Update meetings during the competition season to review and discuss the progress of the robot from a hardware and software point of view with students and mentors.